gratzt/AmericanCommunitiesSurvey/README.md

 ## Introduction

-The American Community Survey managed by the U.S. Census Bureau produces a wealth of information that is commonly called upon to make data-informed decisions within Pierce County.
+The American Community Survey managed by the U.S. Census Bureau produces a wealth of information that is commonly called upon by jurisdictions to make data-informed decisions.
 However, accessing this information can be challenging.
 This primer covers at a high level the types of tables, year coverage, and geographies of some of the more popular data products.
-It then documents a Census API wrapper produced in-house, as well as points to external API wrappers.
+It then documents an API wrapper produced for Pierce County's Research and Data Analyst Team, as well as points to external API wrapper.
+The focus of this code and readme was and is to get an internal team at Pierce County set up to quickly and efficiently pull frequently used data products.

 ## Tables